djienne/CROSS_EXCHANGE_DELTA_NEUTRAL_LIGHTER_PACIFICA/README.md

 python emergency_close.py --dry-run
 ```

-The script scans symbols from `bot_config.json` and displays all open positions with PnL before closing.
+The script scans symbols from `bot_config.json` and displays all open positions with PnL.
+In interactive mode, simply press **Enter** to confirm closing (or Ctrl+C to cancel).

 ## 🧪 Testing